 BNL strengthens Long Island's position as a center of innovation in energy, materials sciences, nanotechnology, and other fields crucial to the growth of New York State's economy.
-With a budget of more than \$657 million in 2018, the Laboratory had a significant economic impact on New York State.
-Supporting local and state businesses whenever possible, BNL spent more than \$171 million in 2018 on goods and services, \$26 million of that with Long Island companies.
+With more than 2,500 employees, 5,075 visiting facility users and guest researchers, and a fiscal year 2019 budget of \$681 million, the Lab has a significant economic impact on New York State.
+In 2019, Lab employee salaries, wages, and fringe benefits accounted for approximately \$384 million, or 56 percent of its total budget.
+Supporting local and state businesses whenever possible, the Lab spent more than \$108 million in 2019 on goods and services in New York State alone, \$87 million of that with Long Island companies.